elilfry/Webhooks_Demo/README.md

 python webhook_listener.py

 ### 5. Testing the Setup
-1. Create a new pull request in your repository
+1. Create a new pull request in your repository.
 2. Watch your webhook listener console
 3. Verify the repository cloning in your specified LOCAL_REPO_PATH